MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P6-Gameplay-Scene/content.md

 > ![GameScene basic preview](../Tutorial-Images/xcode_spritekit_ground_physics.png)
 >

 Run your game...
-It's a bit more fun, see how many penguins can you add ? :]
+It's a bit more fun, see how many penguins you can add? :]

 ##Adding a little impulse